fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 Step-by-step evaluation is recommended for debugging.
-For example, to get a step-by-step trace of each node that is executed, you can use the `FLAG_TRACE` flag as follows:
+For example, to get a step-by-step trace of each node that is executed, you can use the `compileflags.TRACE` flag as follows:

 ```Python
 # ...